nephio-project/porch/docs/content/en/docs/6_configuration_and_deployments/configurations/components/function-runner-config/function-configuration.md

 ### Binary executor

-`spec.binaryExecutor` tells the function-runner executable evaluator to run a local binary instead of a pod for the listed tags.
+`spec.binaryExecutor` tells the function-runner executable evaluator to run a local binary instead of a pod for the listed tags:

-`path` is either an absolute path or a path relative to the `--functions` directory (default `./functions`).
+- `path` is either an absolute path or a path relative to the `--functions` directory (default `./functions`).
-The binary is invoked with the ResourceList on stdin; stdout is the transformed ResourceList.
+- The binary is invoked with the ResourceList on stdin; stdout is the transformed ResourceList.

 If the image is not in the binary cache, the executable evaluator returns `NotFoundError` and the multi-evaluator falls through to the pod evaluator.

 ### Go executor

-`spec.goExecutor` tells porch-server and porch-controllers to run the function as an in-process Go `ResourceListProcessor` for the listed tags.
+`spec.goExecutor` tells porch-server and porch-controllers to run the function as an in-process Go `ResourceListProcessor` for the listed tags:

-`id` is the key used in the builtin cache; if omitted, the FunctionConfig name is used.
+- `id` is the key used in the builtin cache.
+If omitted, the FunctionConfig name is used.

-Only three processors are compiled into Porch today: `apply-replacements`, `set-namespace`, and `starlark`.
+- Only three processors are compiled into Porch today: `apply-replacements`, `set-namespace`, and `starlark`.
-A `goExecutor` on any other FunctionConfig is stored but has no processor to bind to.
+- A `goExecutor` on any other FunctionConfig is stored but has no processor to bind to.

 The Engine tries the builtin runtime first and falls back to the function-runner over gRPC when the image is not in the Go cache.

 ## Example